-When insurance companies determine the cost to insure a particular vehicle, they consider the state in which it is registered as well as your Zip code.
+When insurance companies determine the cost to insure a particular vehicle, they consider the state in which it is registered as well as the ZIP code.
 City residents generally pay more for their insurance than those who live in rural areas, and suburban residents fall somewhere in between.
-The reason for this is that you and your car are likely to encounter much more traffic and potential for accidents in congested areas.
-Your exposure to potential auto theft and vandalism also increases.
+This is because you are more likely to encounter an accident in high-traffic areas, and are at an increased risk for theft and vandalism.

-Instead of simply assigning greater risk to residents of metropolitan areas, auto insurers actually take a look at the car insurance claims in your zip code and surrounding areas.
-The claims rates can vary greatly in neighboring Zip codes, which means you could pay more for your insurance than someone who lives right down the road.
+Instead of simply assigning greater risk to residents of metropolitan areas, auto insurers look at the car insurance claims in your ZIP code and surrounding areas.
+The claims rates can vary greatly in neighboring towns, which means you could pay more for your insurance than someone who lives right down the road.

 Do you own your home?